PJzuza/IGWSC/README.md

 ![In-Game Waiting Status Color](https://i.imgur.com/aF5EK6b.png)

 ## What is the In-Game Waiting Status Color?
-This mod is simply changing the status color when a player that's in the Preplanning phase/Loading.
+This mod is simply changes the status's colour & texts when a player that's in the Preplanning phase/Loading.
 For example, you can change READY status, NOT READY status, Joining status and Loading status from the white color to ANY COLOR you wanted.

 ![In-Game Waiting Status Color - Showcase](https://thumbs.gfycat.com/GrandioseLegitimateHapuka-size_restricted.gif)